 Scotch (Single Malt unless stated otherwise)

 Ardbeg – I have never met an Ardbeg I didn’t like.
 If there is a cult of Ardbeg I will join it.
 I love the smoke of Ardbeg, I love the look of Ardbeg in a Glencarin, I love the warm feel of Ardgeg as I drink Ardbeg.
 Buy Ardbeg.
 It is an Islay.
 Start with the ten year.
 Then the Uigeadail.
+If you can find Committee Release then you are blessed and highly favored of God.

 The Glenmorangie 14 year – A highland single malt sweet and pleasant.